makerdao/community/governance/polls/MIP10c15-SP5 - Appoint Argent as Oracle Light Feed - July 20, 2020.md

 Additional information about the MIPs process can be found in the [Maker Improvement Proposals (MIPs)](https://github.com/makerdao/mips) repository.

+If you are new to voting in the Maker Protocol, please see the [voter onboarding guide](https://community-development.makerdao.com/onboarding/voter-onboarding) to learn how to use this dashboard and set up your wallet to vote.

 Additional information about the Governance process can be found in the [Governance Risk Framework: Governing MakerDAO](https://community-development.makerdao.com/governance/governance-risk-framework)

-Demos, help and instructional material for the Governance Dashboard can be found at [Awesome MakerDAO](https://awesome.makerdao.com/#voting).

 To participate in future Governance calls, please [join us](https://community-development.makerdao.com/governance/governance-and-risk-meetings) every Thursday at 16:00 UTC.